harryxu/dserver/data/puppet/modules/apache/README.md

 #####`mod_dir`

 Changes the location of the configuration directory your Apache modules configuration files are placed in.
-Defaults to '/etc/httpd/conf.d' for RedHat, '/etc/apache2/mods-available' for Debian, and '/usr/local/etc/apache22/Modules' for FreeBSD.
+Defaults to '/etc/httpd/conf.d' for RedHat, '/etc/apache2/mods-available' for Debian, '/usr/local/etc/apache22/Modules' for FreeBSD, and '/etc/apache2/modules.d' on Gentoo.

 #####`mpm_module`

 Determines which MPM is loaded and configured for the HTTPD process.
 Valid values are 'event', 'itk', 'peruser', 'prefork', 'worker', or 'false'.
-Defaults to 'prefork' on RedHat and FreeBSD, and 'worker' on Debian.
+Defaults to 'prefork' on RedHat, FreeBSD and Gentoo, and 'worker' on Debian.
 Must be set to 'false' to explicitly declare the following classes with custom parameters:

 * `apache::mod::event`
 * `apache::mod::itk`